Drop Servicing: How To Make Money With Service Arbitrage

-Independent contractors and virtual assistants are accommodating since you can hire them regarding your current need.
+Independent contractors and virtual assistants are accommodating since you can hire them regarding your current needs.
 At least, in the beginning, you may not have the means to hire a full-time employee.

 Another possibility is to use white-label services.
-Another company provides the services, but they agree to sell them under your terms and brand name.
+Another company provides the services but agrees to sell them under your terms and brand name.

 In this business venture, you partner with a white-label company.
 For example, to make money with PPC arbitrage, you can partner with the digital marketing agency White Shark Media.

-As the reseller, you can rebrand the products created by the white label providers.
+As the reseller, you can rebrand the products created by the white-label providers.
 For example, by offering packages and bundle services.
-Plus, white-labeling give you more control over your business and helps you build your brand.
+White labeling gives you more control over your business and helps you build your brand.

 It is important to vet and check the skills of your future collaborators.
-After checking, feedbacks, prices, offers, and reviews, you will have a list of potential collaborators.
+You will have a list of potential collaborators after checking feedback, prices, offers, and reviews.
 Free some time to read the guideline and rules of each platform to decide if it could be a good match.

 Then, it would be best to place a sample order to test the overall service quality.
-It is essential to have 2-4 platforms you can work with to ensure that your business runs smoothly.
+You must have 2-4 platforms to work with to ensure your business runs smoothly.

 Step 3: Check legal requirements for eCommerce businesses

-Like any e-business, before making money with drop servicing, you should follow the legal requirements for eCommerce websites.
-More specifically, check what federal or state laws that apply to your service arbitrage business.
-Although business registration is not always mandatory, it gives you many benefits and protections in all cases.
+Like any e-business, you should follow the legal requirements for eCommerce websites before making money with drop servicing.
+Specifically, check what federal or state laws apply to your service arbitrage business.
+Although business registration is not always mandatory, it provides many benefits and protections.

-But remember, if you don’t register your business, you could miss out on personal liability protection, legal benefits, and tax benefits.
+But remember, if you don’t register your business, you could miss out on personal liability protection, legal protection, and tax benefits.

-Here are some common elements that can be required to make money legally from online service arbitrage.
+Here are some common elements required to make money legally from online service arbitrage.